umarhassan-mitodl/es.256-spring-2008/content/pages/assignments.md

 Future politics
 {{< tdclose >}}
 {{< tdopen >}}
-Excerpts from _Mapping the Global Future_ ([PDF - 7.3MB](http://www.dni.gov/files/documents/Global%20Trends_Mapping%20the%20Global%20Future%202020%20Project.pdf)) The Executive Summary, Chapters 1 ("The Contradictions of Globalization") and 2 ("Rising Powers: The Changing Geopolitical Landscape").
+Excerpts from _Mapping the Global Future_ ({{% resource_link "79af69f8-11f6-46b1-a5f1-8cb7ac5ce729" "PDF - 7.3MB" %}}) The Executive Summary, Chapters 1 ("The Contradictions of Globalization") and 2 ("Rising Powers: The Changing Geopolitical Landscape").
 {{< tdclose >}}

 {{< trclose >}}